 A guidepost for any assessment used in our schools is that we use the information yielded by that assessment to inform the continuous improvement of student learning and teacher instruction.
 The goal of assessing student skill-mastery and understanding of content is ultimately to support each student along a trajectory to graduate ready for college and a career.

 While this information graphic provides a brief description of all assessments administered throughout a student’s kindergarten through twelfth grade years, more comprehensive descriptions of the assessments are available on our website, https://www.acpsd.net/OAA, along with parent and student resources aimed to reduce any testing anxiety and answer questions about the testing format and purpose.
 In addition, prior to any major assessment, a letter is sent home to students’ parents to inform them of the testing dates, outline the purpose, provide information about the unique assessment and describe how the results will be utilized.
 A letter will also accompany the results of major assessments to help parents better understand and interpret the data.

 We are proud of the special gifts, talents, and abilities your child has and are grateful for the impact those gifts have on the learning environment in our school district and community.
 In Aiken County Public Schools, we recognize parents as the primary partner in your child’s education.
 Should you have any questions or concerns about assessments, please contact me and I will be happy to either discuss testing with you on the phone or meet with you in person to answer questions and/or help you better understand any assessment or interpret the results.

-Director, Accountability & Assessment
+Kate Olin, Director Office of Accountability & Assessment